When doing your research, there is one golden rule when it comes to hiring a campervan in Australia:

 I’m talking about the comfort of travelling over a vast distance in a short time.
 We drove to Silverton (Outback NSW) and back to Sydney in a campervan that sported worn out shocks, worn out seats, and no cruise control.
 The manual transmission was clearly abused.
 It was quite a work out to shift into second gear.
 We put towels and card board in the windows to try to prevent the incessant rattling.
 Our jaws clenched as every bump launched a new round of chatter; we’ll need serious dental work to smooth out the rough edges of our teeth.

-By the time we got to Broken Hill, we were so beaten up and saddle sore we went looking for the rental agency to trade in the beast for an upgrade.
+By the time we got to Broken Hill in a trailer, whose repairs can be expensive, we were so beaten up and saddle sore we went looking for the rental agency to trade in the beast for an upgrade.
 No such luck… We were stuck with the “Mighty Rattler”.

 So, leverage the lessons learned from our experience.
 Here are our tips for hiring a campervan in Australia.

 - Check every single appliance to make sure it works.
 Check the stove, the fridge, the microwave.
 Understand how to turn on the gas cylinder and how to hook up the electricity and fill the water tank.
 Know how the outlets work inside.

 - Get instructions on putting the bed and table together.